kentjones/simple-web-application/README.md

 # Simple War project

 A simple war application template.
-Clone and go.
+Fork and go.

-Once you clone this simple war application you should be able to set it up in jenkins and build it and deploy it to tomcat.
-Display the "Hello World"
+Run `Gradle assemble` then deploy to tomcat.
+I use Jenkins to build and deploy to my local tomcat.

-Setup Jenkins to Poll SCM when changes are committed to GitHub.
+Display the welcome page "http://localhost:8080/welcome.jsp"